KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 - Second part, warehouse
 	- Party will walk down a hallway into a warehouse.
 The warehouse will have two elevators
 		- Will take them to maintenance floor but opposite sides of it, guards will be present on Mark's side, party will have to take out a magical bow user and be Mark's eyes
-			- Magical bow (atunement: as a reaction gain advantage on a attack roll 2x per day, and gains a +3 to perception and investigation scores.
-This bow can fuse itself with another))
 		- Party will have to guide Mark, multiple traps, patrols, glyph magic need to be destroyed by magical orb, coordinated kill, sniper to left similar spot will notice mark will have to take out quick, divination orb to see guard and take them out, 2 more enemies to take out, will then take final elevator to top which will end in a maintenance bathroom and will end up on tower 2 to walk to the grand restaurant and club area

 - Upon completing climb, Mark at the bar will advise to avoid Kindrack and will point him out.
 Said to make themselves visible and give Daliah the benefit of the doubt and that she will find them, some Tartarus comments